Skip to main content

 Done requires mode-appropriate evidence

-Implementation done is not a good intention.
-It is linked intent, changed artifacts, and recorded proof from checks, tests, or manual validation.
+Development done is not a good intention.
+It is linked intent, changed artifacts, recorded proof from checks, tests, or manual validation, and release-readiness evidence when shipping is in scope.

 If the evidence does not match the mode, the work is not done yet.